Skip to Main Content

 As a student at UNSW, you are part of a broader academic community and bound by the ethical standards of the University.
 An important part of this is the ethical use of scholarly materials, upholding the University's standards in scholarship and research.

-Alternative access: If you cannot watch the above video on the YouTube platform, log in to Microsoft Stream
+Alternative access: If you cannot watch the above video on the YouTube platform, access via Stream

 Consequences